What Does White Toenail Polish Actually Mean?

 - • Neutrals (white, black, nude) allow focus on shape and form rather than color

-👀 What Different Audiences Prefer
+👀 What Different Styles Communicate

 - • Milky/cloudy white: Softer alternative to pure white